US · AI law tracker

 HR 7907 — US

 HR 7907 is an AI governance legislation from US, currently introduced.
-H.R.
-7907 introduces a federal directive for NIST to develop AI data standards specific to biological datasets [1].
+HR 7907 has been introduced and referred to the House Committee on Science, Space, and Technology [1].
 AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2026-05-12.

 Status & timeline